eliranwong/ChromeOSLinux/troubleshooting/qt.qpa.plugin_cannot_load_xcb.md

 # Before you continue:

-If you change the varaible of QT_QPA_PLATFORM to wayland, you may want to change back to xcb:
+If you changed the varaible of QT_QPA_PLATFORM to wayland, you may want to change it back to xcb:

 > echo "export QT_QPA_PLATFORM=xcb" >> ~/.bashrc